Lissy93/dl-sb-iac/.github/README.txt

 The difficulty of deploying this project is graded at moderate to hard You'll need a solid understanding of Deno, Supabase, Postgres and Docker

+It is also possible to run Domain Locker without Supabase, using Postgres only.

 ================================================================================
 NOTES